Un-Off/General/Kubernetes/ApplicationDeveloper/ImperativeCommands.md

-# Certification Tip – Imperative Commands!
+# Certification Tip – Imperative Commands

     While you would be working mostly the declarative way – using definition files, imperative commands can help in getting one time tasks done quickly, as well as generate a definition template easily.
 This would help save considerable amount of time during your exams.

     Before we begin, familiarize with the two options that can come in handy while working with the below commands: